 If you’ve checked my previous post on creating an engaging email marketing campaign, you should be hopefully sending your content on its merry way towards your mailing list.
 But I feel like I should write a separate article to talk about what I perceive as the most important part of your email—the subject line.

 I cannot emphasize it enough.
 The thing with the subject line is that it is the barrier that separates your recipient and your email.
 It is critical that you wrote in that blank space something that would hook your reader enough to give that sweet click.
 However, let me tell you the truth.
-There is no perfect formula to give you the perfect subject line that will guaranteed every email you send will be read.
+There is no perfect formula to give you the perfect subject line that will guarantee every email you send will be read.

 But that doesn’t mean that you can’t create one.
 It’s just a matter of trial and error, a great mailing list, and perhaps a little bit of luck.
 Here are some tips on how you can craft the perfect subject line for your email marketing campaign.